ansys/pyansys-units/doc/source/index.rst

 Overview
 --------
-PyAnsys Units provides a Pythonic interface for units, unit systems, and unit conversions.
+PyAnsys units provides a Pythonic interface for units, unit systems, and unit conversions.
 Its features enable seamless setup and usage of physical quantities, enabling you to perform these tasks: